onmyshelf/api/inc/modules/import/README.md

 You can add here a custom import module.

+# Structure
+Creates a folder here with a file named `import.php`.

 You must create your file with at least:
 - `scanFields()`: method that detects fields
 - `import()`: method that does the import